szelingtan/tp/docs/UserGuide.md

 ### Tag a patient : `Tag`

-Tag an existing patient in the address book.
+Tag an existing patient in the patient contact book.

 Format: `edit INDEX [t/TAG]…​`